seemsartless/environment_canada_historic_weather_details_perl/README.md

 - Snow on ground (cm)
 - Snow on ground notes

-## Background and related web pages
+## Related web pages

-No need to reinvent the wheel here, and maybe I'll do something in R for practice?
 Here's a detailed blog post on using the bulkdata_e.html call:

 http://www.fromthebottomoftheheap.net/2015/01/14/harvesting-canadian-climate-data/